KiLJ4EdeN/fuzzc/README.md

 A simple python module to Use fuzzy logic.
 Hint that the module is still in proggress.
 Any contribution is welcome.
+The idea is to provide a utility, with the ability to compete with matlab.